albertodsandoval/albertodsandoval.github.io/_posts/2025-2-13-max-zigzags.md

 ## The Problem (Max Zig-Zags)

-The **computational problem** at hand is to determine the maximum amount of decreases and increases in a set of integers.
-These increases and decreases are described by the value of the integers, so for example 1 2 would be an increase while 2 1 would be a decrease.
-And a zig-zag is described as a increase followed by a decrease or vice versa.
-For example:
+The **computational problem** at hand is to determine the maximum amount of _zig-zags_ in a set of integers.
+A zig-zag is described as a increase followed by a decrease or vice versa.
+These increases and decreases are based on the value of the integers, so for example 1 2 would be an increase while 2 1 would be a decrease.
+As an example:
 ```java
 1 2 1 2 1
 ```